Shine0064/edgecoding-specification/README.md

 Edgecode is a somewhat simple encoding format that is supposed to be hard to get behind for people who don't know about this Specification.
 It is inspired by the [Bottom encoding format](https://github.com/bottom-software-foundation/spec/blob/main/README.md).

 **DO NOT USE THIS TO ENCODE ANY IMPORTANT DATA!
-IT'S NOT SECURE AT ALL!
-THIS IS MAINLY MADE AS A JOKE!**
+IT'S NOT SECURE AT ALL AS IT'S AN ENCODING FORMAT, NOT A HASHING ALGORITHM, THIS IS ALSO MAINLY MADE AS A JOKE!**

 ## Character Table
 Each character in Edgecode maps to a specific value which will be referred to later.